sigboe/Keyboard-layouts/README.md

 ## How to use these layouts.

 Go to [Input.club](https://input.club) and open up the configurator.
 Click import map, then paste the contents of the json files.
+You can then do edits or click download firmare.
 To flash a keyboard with the layout check out the guide for how to use dfu-util for win/mac/lin [here](https://input.club/configurator-setup)

 ## License and credits